j4ck4l-24/ctf-writeups/nullcon goa 2023/TypicalBoss.md

-# Web CTF Challenge - TYPicalBoss
+# Web nullcon Goa HackIM CTF 2023 TYPicalBoss

 Description: My boss just implemented his first PHP website.
 He mentioned that he managed to calculate a hash that is equal to 0???
 I suppose he is not very experienced in PHP yet.
 Author: @moaath